Fleetwood Town F.C.: 2011–present: Football League

+League One years

 Playing at the club's highest level, the 2014–15 season was very successful.
-After three games the team was top at the league, and apart from a couple of occasions remained in the top half of the league for the entirety of the season, eventually finishing in a very creditable 10th place.
-Notable results were excellent away victories against Sheffield United and Rochdale and good home draws against Bristol City, Preston North End, Swindon Town, Sheffield United, Rochdale and Chesterfield.
-Also in 2014, the club purchased a 57-bedroom hotel in Blackpool for the youth team; the following year, the club started to move into its new training ground at Poolfoot Farm in nearby Thornton.
+After three games the team was top at the league, and remained in the top half of the league for almost the whole season, eventually finishing 10th.
+Notable results were away victories against Sheffield United and Rochdale and home draws against Bristol City, Preston North End, Swindon Town, Sheffield United, Rochdale and Chesterfield.
+Also in 2014, the club purchased a 57-bedroom hotel in Blackpool for the youth team; the following year, the club started to move into its new training ground at Poolfoot Farm in nearby Burn Naze.

-2015–16 was a difficult season.
-In July 2015, chairman Andy Pilley announced that the club's strategic direction would move more towards a self-sustaining model utilising the development and sell-on of homegrown talent to attempt to climb the league pyramid further rather than more expensive player signings.
+The 2015–16 season was more difficult.
+In July 2015, chairman Andy Pilley announced a new club strategy, moving towards a self-sustaining model utilising the development and sell-on of homegrown talent to attempt to climb the league pyramid further rather than more expensive player signings.
 The playing budget was trimmed heavily.
 After a poor start to the season with only two wins in 10 league matches, Graham Alexander was sacked on 30 September 2015, with the club one point above the relegation zone after being beaten heavily 5–1 by Gillingham.
-On 6 October 2015 Steven Pressley was appointed manager.
-After a season flirting with the relegation zone, Pressley guided the club to safety, five points above the relegation zone, with 10 wins in 35 league matches and an appearance in the EFL Trophy Northern Area Final.
-On 20 April 2016, Sir Alex Ferguson officially opened the club's £8,000,000 Poolfoot Farm training ground complex, which has 12 grass pitches and 2 floodlit 4G artificial pitches, with a gym, cafe, bar, and offices.
+On 6 October 2015 Steven Pressley was appointed manager, and guided the club to safety, five points above the relegation zone, with 10 wins in 35 league matches and an appearance in the EFL Trophy Northern Area Final.
+On 20 April 2016, Alex Ferguson officially opened the club's £8 million Poolfoot Farm training ground complex, which has 12 grass pitches and two floodlit 4G artificial pitches, with a gym, cafe, bar and offices.

-Just before the start of the 2016–17 season, on 26 July 2016, Steven Pressley resigned from his position as manager.
+Just before the start of the 2016–17 season, on 26 July 2016, Pressley resigned as manager.
 Uwe Rösler was appointed manager on 30 July 2016 and managed to guide the club to its highest ever finish of 4th place, but they were narrowly beaten 1–0 on aggregate by Bradford City in the play off semi-finals.

-However, during the 2017–18 season Rösler was sacked on 17 February 2018 after seven successive defeats in all competitions and the club just outside the relegation zone on goal difference alone.
+However, during the 2017–18 season Rösler was sacked on 17 February 2018 after seven successive defeats in all competitions and the club just above the relegation zone on goal difference alone.
 On 22 February 2018, former Oldham Athletic manager John Sheridan was appointed on a short-term contract until the end of the season.
 He successfully guided the club away from relegation to finish mid table in 14th place.